ravindarnayakbhukya/College-App/README.md

 College App Project

 https://ravindarnayakbhukya.github.io/College-App/
 This is a College website application.
 I have created this using Python Django framework.
+Users(Students, Teachers) must have to login with valid credentials to access the website.

+Here is the screenshot of the website: https://github.com/ravindarnayakbhukya/College-App/blob/main/2022-11-24.png

-To open the website, we must run server in Django and login  with valid credentials.
+To open the website, we must run server in Command Prompt and login  with valid credentials.
 So as of now, we can preview the html and css codes at https://github.com/ravindarnayakbhukya/College-App/blob/main/index.html and https://github.com/ravindarnayakbhukya/College-App/blob/main/index.css.